AI Runs on Human Labour — But at What Price? - 2026

-Join our session, co-organised with the Data Labelers Association, to discuss the working conditions and rights of the indispensable yet hidden workforce behind AI.
+Join our webinar, co-organised with the Data Labelers Association, to discuss the working conditions and rights of the indispensable yet hidden workforce behind AI.

 Although AI seems to be capable of doing everything “by itself”, in practice it depends on tens of millions of workers who mainly perform their work in precarious conditions.
 They annotate, train, correct and sometimes also impersonate today’s AI systems.
 They do this via online platforms such as Sama and Amazon Mechanical Turk, or at the “office” via Business Process Organisations.
 In a market where AI companies have astronomical valuations, they often work underpaid, with minimal rights and security, poor working conditions and a lack of psychological support.
 They are the hidden, but indispensable workforce behind AI.